 Business owners can make many deductions to their expenses.
 Below are a few of the most common deductions, but these are certainly not all the deductions business owners can make.

 Most businesses can deduct their rent expenses if they rent the place where they conduct business or they rent their home when they conduct business from a home office.
 Note that you can only deduct the percentage of rent that applies to your home office.
 Also, a desk in your bedroom does not count as an office (i.e. your office cannot be apart of your living space).

 Business owners can also deduct utilities needed to run the business.
 These most commonly include water, gas, electricity, phone, and trash.
 Even if you have a home office you can still deduct the percentage of utilities used towards that office.
-Moreover, if your phone is for business and personal it can also be partially deducted for the business portion.
+Moreover, if your phone is for business and personal it can also be partially deducted from the business portion.

 If your office needs a repair you can deduct that too.
 Even in-home offices can use this deduction, but only if it applies to the actual office.

 Any supplies, equipment or software you use for your business can be deducted too.
 Some examples of office supplies are paper, pens, etc. Some examples of equipment include computers, printers, etc. Lastly, any software used for your business is also deductible (e.g. online accounting or payroll software used for business).

 What May no Longer be Deductible